-Imerys' Diversity Charter outlines its commitment to achieving greater diversity, as well as its commitment to antidiscrimination and equal opportunities.
-Diversity plans and series of measures have been set up in most of the major countries since 2013, including a women’s mentoring program and several projects to support inclusion of people with disabilities.
-At the end of 2015, there were 20 different nationalities in the Imerys headquarters in Paris and the company had 220 employees with disabilities.
+Imerys' Diversity Charter outlines its commitment to achieving greater diversity, as well as its commitment to anti-discrimination and equal opportunities.
+Diversity plans and series of measures have been set up in most of the major countries since 2013.

-Mackenzie Investments also continued to focus on supporting women in leadership by holding networking opportunities with internal and external events such as the Women of Influence and an internal panel discussion.
+Mackenzie Investments also continued to focus on supporting women in leadership by holding networking opportunities with internal and external events such as the ones hosted by the Women’s Executive Network and Women in Leadership.

 Investors Group also focuses on diversity among its financial advisors, to better reflect Canada’s diverse population.
-In 2015, Investors Group enhanced its recruitment tools, creating videos and written profiles of people from a diversity of backgrounds who have achieved great success either as a consultant or in field management.
-A committee of senior managers, including field leadership, was also formed to review internal practices surrounding recruitment, training and promotion to continue to foster a culture inclusive of a diversity of people.
-Investors Group has been successful in recruiting a larger proportion of women consultants into its growing network.
-In 2015, 35% of new Investors Group consultants were women.
-Through this increased recruitment, the percentage of women consultants overall grew to 30% in 2015.
+Investors Group enhanced its recruitment tools, creating videos and written profiles of people from a diversity of backgrounds who have achieved great success either as a consultant or in field management.
+In early 2016, a committee of senior managers, including field leadership, was also formed to review internal practices surrounding recruitment, training and promotion to continue to foster a culture inclusive of a diversity of people.

-In 2015, both Mackenzie Investments and Investment Planning Counsel continued to support organizations that help immigrants to gain employment.
-Mackenzie continued supporting the Toronto Region Immigrant Employment Council (TRIEC) Mentoring Partnership, also encouraging its employees to volunteer with the organization to further enhance their cross-cultural abilities and develop leadership skills.
-Investment Planning Counsel established partnerships with both the TRIEC and the Federal Internship for Newcomers (FIN) to build recruitment strategies for new immigrants.
+In 2016, both Mackenzie Investments and Investment Planning Counsel continued to support organizations that help immigrants to gain employment.
+Mackenzie has been a long-term supporter of the Toronto Region Immigrant Employment Council (TRIEC) Mentoring Partnership, providing opportunities for its employees to work with new immigrants seeking employment in Canada.
+Investment Planning Counsel also established partnerships with both the TRIEC and the Federal Internship for Newcomers (FIN) to build recruitment strategies for new immigrants.

-Great-West Life is actively seeking new ways to reach out to a diverse range of potential employees.
-For instance, the company formed a partnership with Amik.ca, an initiative connecting qualified Indigenous workers with employers across Canada.
-Just in the Fall of 2015, 16 individuals were hired in Winnipeg as part of this program.
+Great-West Life is actively seeking new ways to reach out to a diverse range of potential employees among qualified individuals or segments of the population who may not have thought of applying for a role with us.
+For instance, the company formed a partnership with Amik.ca, an initiative connecting qualified Indigenous workers with employers across Canada and providing recruits with pre- and post-hiring support.
+Sixteen candidates were hired through this partnership in 2015 and an additional 13 individuals were hired in 2016.